SiWolf/Linux-for-Bioinformatics-KEN-BI25/README.md

 ## Schedule

-> All events are held at the Azalai Hotel in Abidjan, room XXX.
+> All events are held at the Azalai Hotel in Abidjan, salle Azalai.

 ### <a name="0"></a> FRIDAY, FEBRUARY 23
 | Time        | Topic |